kovidgoyal/calibre/src/calibre/manual/creating_plugins.rst

     calibre-debug -g

-Or from within calibre by clicking the arrow next to the preferences button or using the `Ctrl+Shift+R` keyboard shortcut.
+Or from within calibre by clicking-and-holding the preferences button or using the `Ctrl+Shift+R` keyboard shortcut.

 When running from the command line, debug output will be printed to the console, when running from within |app| the output will go to a txt file.